rharbird/microbit-challenges/docs/source/basics/functions.rst

 Passing parameters
 ===================

 An important concept that will have a visible impact on the working of your functions is passing parameters.
-In Python, parameters are passed by `value of object reference`_.
+This describes the way a variable is treated as it's passed in a function - in a pass-by-value scenario, the argument is treated as a new local variable and has no influence on the original variable (if a variable was passed as an argument).
+In the case of pass-by-reference, the variable passed as an argument can be affected within a function.
+In Python, the method of parameter passing is a specific combination of the two - parameter are passed by `value of object reference`_.

 .. _`value of object reference`:: https://docs.python.org/3/tutorial/controlflow.html#defining-functions